ahlvinr/student-ses-exam-performance/index.md

----
-title: "How Economic Resources Shape Educational Outcomes: SES Predictors of Exam Performance"
+#How Economic Resources Shape Educational Outcomes: SES Predictors of Exam Performance
----

 ## Introduction
 Understanding how socioeconomic status (SES) shapes educational outcomes is a central question in both psychology and education research.
 While large datasets reveal broad trends, micro-level student data can help to gain an understanding of how individual and family characteristics shape academic performance.